magepages/mpdocs/docs/seo-pro/user-guide.rst

 * In the **Enable Pages Sitemap** field:  choose “Yes” if you want to display all pages in the website.
   * **Enable Exclude Pages Sitemap**: Select **Yes** to exclude pages in HTML sitemap.
 Show extra field:
-    * **Filter Cms Pages**: Select one or multipole pages to exclude them from HTML sitemap.
+    * **Filter Cms Pages**: Select one or multiple pages to exclude them from HTML sitemap.
 * In the **Enable Products Sitemap** field: choose “Yes” if you want to display all product pages.
   * **Sort Products in HTML Sitemap by**: Select how to display products in HTML Sitemap according to: Product IDs, Product Name, Price.

   * **Default Sort Direction**: Select the sorting direction: Descending or Ascending.

   * **Hide Out Of Stock Products**:  Select **Yes** to hide out-of-stock products in HTML sitemap.

   * **Limit Product Sitemap**: Enter a number in the Limit Product Sitemap field to limit the number of products shown in HTML sitemap.

 * In the **Enable Additional Links** field: if you have a tons of link which can’t be automatically inserted into HTML file, choose “Yes” to enable this permission.
 * In the **Additional Links** box: Paste additional links you want to add.
 * In the **Add Sitemap Link to Footer** field: choose “Yes” if you want to enable the advance HTML Sitemap in the footer of pages.